mattias-lidman/dump_garmin_connect/README.md

 What?
 -----

-Script to creates local back-ups of a Garmin Connect users activity files in GPX, TCX and KLM format.
+Script that creates local back-ups of a Garmin Connect users activity files in GPX, TCX and KLM format.

 Does not overwrite existing files by default.